sifive/scl-metal/README.md

 A cleaning mechanism will be added in the future.

 ## Optimization
 Computation speed can be improved by placing **crypto_const_data** section/symbol into RAM.
-This avoid very Flash access and speed up computation (on ecdsa).
+This avoid Flash access and speed up computation (on ecdsa).